 Now don’t get me wrong, I did not immediately quit my job and dive into laptop land.

-To be honest, circumstances of life helped guide me into the laptop lifestyle:
+To be honest, the circumstances of life helped guide me into the laptop lifestyle:

 - I was writing part-time while I worked full-time plus some.